CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 ### Benchmark Results

-Let's see how our assembly changed when we enabled `-O3` optimizations:
+Let's see if our assembly changed when we enabled `-O3` optimizations:

 ```
  18.70 │290:┌─→movdqu  0x0(%rbp,%rax,1),%xmm0                               ▒